skharel/dynamodb-playground/README.md

    Things to note:

    - **API:** uses _query_, _scan_, API call from `new AWS.DynamoDB.DocumentClient()`
-   - Example of query includes: query by year, query by year and title starting with A - E, query by year and title starting with E only
+   - Example of query includes: query by year, query by year and title starting with A - E, query by year title starting with E only
-   - Example of Scan includes scanning top level list of actors, scan using partition key years using between operator, scanning using nested object info.genres
+   - Example of Scan includes scanning top level list of actors, scan using partition key years using between operator, scanning using nested array info.genres & scaning using nested map info.earnings.international (We add this field in step 3.3)
    - Note the response of count vs ScannedCount in console.
 The higher the difference, more performance issue likely to happen.